Conditional Admission to Pharmacy (CAP)

 Dedicated academic advising

-• Pharmacy advisors hold a prep session for CAP students in advance of their PharmD interview and Fundamental Skills Assessment
+Pharmacy advisors regularly check-in and support CAP students as well as hold a prep session in advance of their PharmD interview and Fundamental Skills Assessment.

 Peer support and mentorship

-• First-year CAP students are assigned a second-year CAP student buddy/mentor to help them transition to university life and share their experiences with
+First-year CAP students are assigned a second-year CAP student buddy/mentor to help them transition to university life and to share their experiences with.

 Connection to the School of Pharmacy

-• Throughout two years in CAP, there are various opportunities to participate in social and educational events and activities organized by the School.
-These experiences enable students to build relationships with current pharmacy students, faculty, and staff before they begin pharmacy school.
+There are various opportunities to participate in social and educational events organized by the School.
+These enable students to build relationships with current pharmacy students, faculty, and staff before beginning pharmacy school.

 All of the admission criteria listed below must be satisfied and completed by the deadline in the application timeline for an applicant to move forward for consideration by the Admissions Committee.
-Applicants must submit two applications to the University of Waterloo (see How to Apply for more details).
+Applicants must submit two applications to the University of Waterloo.

 High School Average